aptos-foundation/AIPs/aips/aip-x.md

 ## Summary

-This AIP introduces a built-in composability mechanism designed for `AIP-11`, enabling developers to generate composable tokens without the necessity of crafting Move code.
-This is accomplished through the utilization of `AIP-10`.
+This AIP introduces a built-in composability mechanism designed for `AIP-11` and partially forked from `AIP-22`, enabling developers to generate composable tokens without the necessity of writing Move code.
+This is achieved through the utilization of `AIP-10`.

-The solution not only addresses this aspect but also introduces supplementary features such as creator management, custom metadata, embedded migration, and event emission, thereby offering a comprehensive stack for composables.
+The solution not only addresses this aspect but also introduces supplementary features such as creator management, custom metadata, embedded migration, and event emission (`AIP-44`), thereby offering a comprehensive stack for composables.

 ## Motivation

-The proposed solution introduces a hierarchical structure for the composability of digital assets.
-Within this framework, an NFT or token possesses the capability to own its own set of tokens, and each of these subsidiary tokens, in turn, can own tokens of their own, adhering to a unidirectional pathway.
-This strategic design is essential to mandate the composition of tokens of the same type in a specific manner and at a designated level.
+The solution suggests a hierarchical setup for composing digital assets.
+In this proposal, an NFT or token can own its set of tokens, and each of these tokens can, in turn, own their own set of tokens, following a one-way path.
+This intentional design is crucial to enforce a specific and designated way of composing tokens of the same type at different levels.

-For example, consider a player token that has ownership of a sword token, and the sword token, in turn, possesses a power token.
+For example, consider a player token that owns a sword token, and the sword token, in turn, possesses a power token.
 The solution enforces a strict compositional hierarchy, ensuring that the sword token can only be composed with the player token, and the power token can exclusively be composed with either the sword token or the player token.

 The hierarchy consists of three layers: